kapresoft/kapresoft.github.io/_posts/java/2024-01-04-spring-intro-to-application-scope.md

 #### 2. Inappropriate Use Cases

-Don't use _@Application_ scope for beans that should have a narrower scope, such as request or session scope.
+Don't use _@ApplicationScope_ for beans that should have a narrower scope, such as request or session scope.
 Choose the appropriate scope based on the intended use case.

 #### 3. Resource Management